All Dogs - The Early Years at 285

 Duke lived big, and died big.
 I was about six.

-We grew up, I learned Mr. Sain had a drinking problem.
+Some time went by.
+As a teenager, I learned Mr. Sain had a drinking problem.
 He was a troubled man.
 We stayed away from him.
-When I was a teenager, he died of cancer.
+He soon died of cancer.
 I didn't hate him.
 I made myself not think about him at all.
-There was no shock or sadness when he passed away.
+No shock or sadness when he passed away.
 Just a hollow reminder that one bad thing somtimes leads to another.

 I sometimes wonder what we could have done to protect Duke from himself, or our neighbor.
 Probably nothing.